Oklahoma earthquake forces evacuations, school closures

 So far, no injured have been reported.

 But first responders had evacuated at least one senior living complex, according to Oklahoma Department of Emergency Management spokeswoman Keli Cain.
+Those residents were provided shelter at a youth center gymnasium in Cushing.

 Some residents temporarily lost power for about two hours, according to CNN Affiliate KWTV.

 The OCC's Pipeline Safety Department has contacted pipeline operators in the Cushing oil storage terminal under state jurisdiction.
+According to Oklahoma Governor Mary Fallin, the terminal did not show immediate signs of problems following the quake.

 Pipeline operators have reported no problems to Oklahoma officials.
-Assessment of the infrastructure is ongoing.
+Likewise, inspectors did not find any immediate damage to bridges or other infrastructure.

 Cushing Public Schools officials canceled classes Monday so they could assess potential damage caused by the earthquake to its buildings.